A tonsillectomy is the removal of the tonsils. Tonsils are nodes found in the back of the throat.

 - Injury to teeth, voice box, or soft palate

-Factors such as weight or chronic disease may increase your child’s risk of complications.
-Teens who engage in tobacco, alcohol, and/or drug use may also increase their risk of complications.
+Factors such as weight or chronic disease may increase your child’s risk of problems.
+Teens who engage in tobacco, alcohol, and/or drug use may also increase their risk of problems.

 What to Expect

 Your child’s doctor may do the following before the tonsillectomy:

 - Physical exam

 - Sleep study— polysomnography